Published: Wed 27th July, 2022

 Having your details on the electoral register will:

-Full details of how residents can complete the form online, by phone, via text or by post are all contained in the document sent to them.
+Full details of how residents can complete the form online, by phone, via text or by post are all contained in the form sent to them.